-Am I entitled to UK healthcare cover?
+Am I entitled to free UK healthcare cover?

 Please note that from April 2015, there are new Regulations that allow NHS bodies to make and recover charges for NHS hospital treatment from chargeable non-EEA overseas visitors who are in the UK for more than 6 months (but not permanently).
 You can read more about this on GOV.UK.